See how sleep experts get their best rest, and how to create your own bedtime routine for more relaxing, restful nights.

 2. Meditation or Progressive Muscle Relaxation.
 Either of these techniques decrease levels of sleep preventing stress.
 They promote both psychological and muscle relaxation.
 They inhibit the sympathetic (fight or flight) nervous system and increase output from the relaxing parasympathetic nervous system.
 Incidentally, I am incorporating these techniques into my patient’s insomnia program.

 3. A cup of green or chamomile tea.
-Green tea contains theanine, an amino acid which is able to cross the blood brain barrier.
+Green tea contains theanine, an amino acid that is able to cross the blood-brain barrier.
 It increases alpha waves in the brain.
 Alpha waves are seen in electroencephalograms during relaxed wakefulness just before sleep.
 This is probably one of the ways that theanine induces a relaxed state and decreases anxiety.
-Chamomile contains apigenin, a plant based compound, that stimulates calming gabba receptors in the brain and helps to promote sleep.
+Chamomile contains apigenin, a plant-based compound, that stimulates calming gabba receptors in the brain and helps to promote sleep.

 4. I make my bedroom a no computer, no electronics zone.
-That includes the television and cell phones.
+That includes television and cell phones.
 All of these devices emit blue melatonin suppressing light.

 Dr. Robert S. Rosenberg, is a Board Certified Sleep Medicine Physician and author of Sleep Soundly Every Night, Feel Fantastic Every Day.